* Images shown are of mature plants

-Location: When selecting a site to plant your Blueberry bush, make sure the site has full sun and drains well.
+1. Planting: When selecting a site to plant your Blueberry Bush, make sure the site has full sun (6 to 8 hours per day) and drains well.
 The plant grows best in moist soil, not in soggy soil.
-Blueberry plants require acidic, well-draining soil.
-When planted in soils with a pH higher than 5.5, blueberry plants do not absorb nutrients adequately and become more susceptible to disease.
-Blueberry plants contract moisture-related diseases when exposed to humid conditions or standing water.

-Planting instructions: Dig a hole with the shovel that is about twice the size of the root ball of the bush.
+When you're ready to plant, dig a hole with the shovel that is about twice the size of the root ball of the bush.
 Make sure the hole is the same depth as the container it comes in.
-When planting more than one blueberry bush, dig holes that are at least five feet apart in rows that are 10 feet apart.
-Amend the soil from the hole with peat moss.
-Make sure to thoroughly mix the peat moss with the soil from the hole.
-Place the Blueberry bush in the hole.
-Cover the roots with soil-peat moss mix.
+When planting more than one bush, dig holes that are at least five feet apart in rows that are 10 feet apart.
+Place the Blueberry Bush in the hole.
+Cover the roots with a soil-peat moss mix.

-Fertilization: You do not need to fertilize the Blueberry bush at the time of planting.
-Fertilize the Blueberry bush twice a year, once in the spring and once after harvest.
+3. Fertilizing: You do not need to fertilize the Blueberry bush at the time of planting.
+Fertilize the Blueberry Bush twice a year, once in the spring and once after harvest.

-Pruning: Blueberries require only minimal pruning.
-Lower limbs can be thinned out to keep the fruit from touching the soil, and excessively vigorous upright shoots can be thinned out several feet from the ground to keep the center of the bush open, and to keep the bearing surface within reach.
+4. Pruning: Blueberries require only minimal pruning.
+Lower limbs can be thinned out to keep the fruit from touching the soil, and excessively vigorous upright shoots can be thinned out several feet from the ground to keep the center of the bush open and to keep the bearing surface within reach.
 Spindly, weak, or dead branches should be thinned out annually during the dormant season.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|